rafael-santiago/helios/src/include/doc/hc/README.md

         hc_set_abort_on_fail();

-        hc_execinfo("NO execinfo... the toolset won't be loaded... bye!", "Nice... execinfo is here... now I'll load the toolset.");
+        hc_execinfo("NO execinfo... the toolset will not be loaded... bye!", "Nice... execinfo is here... now I will load the toolset.");

     }